DeadPackets/pwnbox/README.md

 You now have access to PwnBox!
 Remember:

 * Explore the installed tools in `/opt/tools`.
-* If you need anything to be persistent, store it in `/root`.
+* If you need persistent data or external access, store it in `/mnt/external` and access it on your host from `$HOME/.pwnbox/external`.
-* If you need to access anything outside the container, store it in `/mnt/external` and access it on your host from `$HOME/.pwnbox/external`.
+* If you need a custom startup script, store it as `$HOME/.pwnbox/external/pwnbox_entrypoint.sh`.

 **NOTE:** If you are more interested in downloading and running the container manually, please check the related [wiki section](https://github.com/DeadPackets/pwnbox/wiki/Manual-Setup)